If you have a medical emergency or a patient in need of critical care, please contact the Red River Animal Emergency Hospital in Fargo, ND.

-Whether you have an emergency during regular office hours (Mon-Fri 8am-5pm) OR outside of office hours, please call our regular office number:
+If you have an emergent or urgent matter during regular business hours (Mon-Fri 8am-5pm) please call our office at:

 (701) 775-0549